 Sadly, things are not that simple in the real world.
 Resonances shift as material fatigues and, for the test to be valid, the test frequency also needs to shift.
 An engineer needs insight into these shifts; ideally, the engineer should also be able to learn the details of multiple resonances, select a resonance for a Dwell, and then run that test with confidence that the frequency will stay on the resonance.

-Coming soon is peak tracking, a new feature included with the SRTD software package in VibrationVIEW 2018.
-It deals with shifting resonances by finding and maintaining the peak transmissibility between two channels.
+Peak Tracking in VibrationVIEW 2018 deals with shifting resonances by finding and maintaining the peak transmissibility between two channels.

 Peak tracking works by constantly oscillating the phase between the two channels and observing if the peak transmissibility increases or decreases.
 As more data is collected, the amount of phase change becomes narrower in frequency and slower in time, limiting the amount of oscillation while still accurately tracking the peak.